brthiess/Cmput391/html/php/README.md

 4. Sort By Most Recently Last
 5. Sort By some specified rule.

+## Notes:

+* For all relation, reserve id 0-100 for testing purposes.
+This is so testing won't interrupt relational instances. i.e.
+  No need to do ```DROP``` operations.

 ## TODO:

-1. Discuss the use of Database module.
-Should it be here just for testing purposes, or make it a standard for encapsulating SQL Queries.
+1. ~~Discuss the use of Database module.
+Should it be here just for testing purposes, or make it a standard for encapsulating SQL Queries.~~ An agreement has been reached.
 2. Since equality of SQL and PHP data types are critical, create data converter behind the constructor.
 For instance, SQL Date standard is 'DD-MON-YY' which is kinda hard to remember.
 To truly encapsulate and forget about difference, create a Date object that will contain *Day, Month, Year* fields (one can easily extend this for timestamps), and